ban jelacic square - one day in zagreb itinerary cover

 You can easily reach Zagreb by air or land!

-It is very well connected to the neighbouring European countries by an extensive bus and railway network.
-Zagreb airport is the biggest airport in Croatia, connecting Zagreb to over 40 destinations worldwide!
+It is very well connected to the neighboring European countries by an extensive bus and railway network.

-Flixbus has frequent lines connecting Zagreb to Ljubljana, Budapest, Graz and many more!
-The best part about travelling with Flixbus is the price.
+The best part about traveling with Flixbus is the price.
 Prices are unbeatable, and it is the cheapest way to travel to Zagreb.

 The Railway system in Croatia is not as advanced as in other Western European countries.
 But, you can still reach Zagreb by direct train from Budapest or Vienna.

-The best way to book international train tickets to Zagreb is through Trainline.
-It shows you all the available lines and operators so you can pick the best option.
-It is my favourite app for international train travel.
+This site shows you all the available lines and operators so you can pick the best option.
+It is my favorite app for international train travel.

 Flying into Zagreb

-Zagreb has a large international airport, and since September 2021, Ryanair flies to Zagreb!
 It is the first budget airline to fly to Zagreb, making the Croatian capital more accessible than ever.

-The city centre of Zagreb is walkable, and if you stay in that area, you can simply walk everywhere.
-However, for greater distances, Zagreb has an extensive public transport network.
+The city center of Zagreb is walkable, and if you stay in that area, you can simply walk everywhere.

-Public transport in Zagreb
+Public Transport in Zagreb

 The public transport operator in Zagreb is ZET